-I’ve just written an article describing exactly how a washing machine controls water levels and this article is a follow up to it describing some of the faults that can occur with the pressure system.
+I’ve just written an article describing exactly how a washing machine controls water levels.
+This article is a follow up to it describing some of the faults that can occur with the pressure system.
 Various things can go wrong causing symptoms described below – but all these symptoms have other possible causes too so it’s important not to make assumptions.
+In order to try and understand pressure system faults you should read the first article to understand how the pressure system works.

 The pressure switch